Disclosure: This guide is published by Mariden Resort. While we've aimed for accuracy, we encourage you to research both areas for your trip.

 Mariden Resort in Del Carmen is the ideal launching point for exploring Siargao's northern frontier.
 Here's why:

-- Strategic central location — Access east coast attractions (Magpupungko, Pacifico) and west coast wonders (Sugba Lagoon, Sohoton Cove) faster than from GL
+- Strategic central location: Access east coast attractions (Magpupungko, Pacifico) and west coast wonders (Sugba Lagoon, Sohoton Cove) faster than from General Luna

-- Affordable comfort — Pool, fast WiFi, pet-friendly, modern rooms at budget-friendly rates
+- Affordable comfort: Pool, fast WiFi, air-conditioned modern rooms at budget-friendly rates

 Frequently Asked Questions

 Yes, during low tide the pools are generally safe for swimming.
 However, always be aware of the tide schedule and watch for unexpected waves.
 Wear water shoes due to sharp volcanic rocks, and avoid jumping if you're not a confident swimmer.
+No formal lifeguards on duty.
+Always swim with a buddy at your own risk.
 Families with young children should stick to the shallower pools.

 Low tide times change daily based on the lunar cycle.
 Check local tide schedules (available at resorts, online apps, or local guides) the day before your visit.
 The pools are accessible roughly 2 hours before and after the lowest tide point.

-Yes, but it's a 45-60 minute drive each way via the Siargao Circumferential Road compared to just 30 minutes from Del Carmen.
+Yes, but it's a 45-60 minute drive each way via the Siargao Circumferential Road compared to about 30-45 minutes from Del Carmen.
 Staying in Del Carmen significantly reduces travel time and gives you more time to enjoy the pools.

 The dry season (March-October) offers the best weather and calmest seas.
 The east coast experiences heavy rainfall and strong waves during November-January, which can make the pools dangerous or inaccessible.
 For fewer crowds, visit during the shoulder months (May-June, September-October) on weekday mornings.